ivanglenlouie/qashio-admin-dashboard-test/README.md

 npm run dev
 ```

--Open [http://localhost:3000], then go to [http://localhost:3000/dashboard/transactions/overview] for the Admin dashboard with searchable and paginated data.
+- Open [http://localhost:3000], then go to [http://localhost:3000/dashboard/transactions/overview] for the Admin dashboard with searchable and paginated data.